Ranfurly, New Zealand

 Ranfurly is a town in the Central Otago District of Otago, New Zealand.
 Located 110 km north of Dunedin, it lies in the dry rough plain of Maniototo at a moderately high altitude (around 430 m above sea level) close to a small tributary of the Taieri River.
 It operates as a service town for the local farming community.
 The town was formerly known as Eweburn, one of the "farmyard" names bestowed by former Otago Chief Surveyor John Turnbull Thomson on many small streams and locations in the district.
 The modern name honours the Fifth Earl of Ranfurly, who served as Governor of New Zealand (1897–1904) at the time of the extension of the Otago Central Railway to the area.
-Ranfurly is well known for its Art Deco buildings, such as its hotel and the milk bar.
+Ranfurly is well known for its Art Deco buildings, such as its hotel and the dairy.

 History

-During the Central Otago goldrush of the 1860s, several important deposits of the precious metal were found near Ranfurly, notably at Kyeburn and Naseby, close to the southwestern face of the Kakanui Range.
+During the Otago gold rush of the 1860s, several important deposits of the precious metal were found near Ranfurly, notably at Kyeburn and Naseby, close to the southwestern face of the Kakanui Range.

 After the gold-rush faded Ranfurly grew at the expense of Naseby, spurred by the arrival of the railway in 1898.
 The rail line was closed in 1989 and the track removed, but its course became a major walking and cycling route, the Otago Central Rail Trail, which attracts tourists.
 The former railway station now serves as a museum and display centre.

 The town became an important service-centre for the rural community, experiencing a building boom in the 1930s.
 It has a large proportion of rural Art Deco buildings which have been preserved from that time.
 An annual festival commemorating Ranfurly's Art Deco heritage used to take place each February.

 The nearby Ida Valley functioned as one of the locations for Peter Jackson's 2001–2003 Lord of the Rings film trilogy, representing the wide plains of Rohan.